Mishcon de Reya page structure

 Summary

 In this class action filed by three authors against MosaicML (and its parent company Databricks) in the US District Court Northern District of California San Francisco Division, the Plaintiffs have brought a claim of direct copyright infringement relating to the training of MosaicML's Pretrained Transformer (MPT) models including MPT-7B and MPT-30B.
 The complaint alleges that the MPTs were trained on a large quantity of data taken from a component dataset called 'RedPajama – Books' which was a dataset hosted on Hugging Face and in respect of which the 'Books' component is a copy of the "Books3 dataset", which his itself a component of The Pile dataset.
-The complaint also alleges vicarious infringement against Databricks.
+The complaint also alleges vicarious infringement against Databricks, and the Defendant has applied to consolidate the actions.

 Impact

 This is another case relating to 'The Pile', one component of which is alleged to be a collection of books called Books3, derived from the Bibliotek 'shadow library' website.
-The case has now been related to the Makkai claim against Databricks.
+The case has been consolidated with the Makkai claim against Databricks.

 19 February 2024